 When a UE is configured with a UL transmission, the UE follows the following procedures to determine if the configured UL transmission is associated with a channel occupancy that is initiated by the gNB or the UE.

-If the configured UL transmission would occur at the beginning of a period of duration and would end before the idle duration corresponding to that period, the following is applied:
+If the configured UL transmission would occur at the beginning of a period of duration Tu and would end before the idle duration corresponding to that period, the following is applied:

+if the UE has already determined that the gNB has initiated channel occupancy in that period as described in Clause 4.3.1.2.1,

-If the configured UL transmission would occur within a period of duration and would end before the idle duration corresponding to that period and if the UE has already determined that the gNB has initiated a channel occupancy in that period as described in Clause 4.3.1.2.1, the UE assumes that the configured UL transmission is associated with a channel occupancy that is initiated by the gNB.
+If the configured UL transmission would occur within a period of duration Tx and would end before the idle duration corresponding to that period, the UE assumes that the configured UL transmission is associated with a channel occupancy that is initiated by the gNB.